 Mayor Sondak referenced his own property tax statement on which the UFSA was the fourth most expensive item, at \$400.
 The UFSA had notified the public of the new tax rate.
-He also mentioned that the y Town could expect about \$40,000 from the Rescue Act Fund, down from the \$70,000 they thought they would receive.
+He also mentioned that they could expect about \$40,000 from the Rescue Act Fund, down from the \$70,000 they thought they would receive.
 The budget would need to be adjusted for that.

 Mayor Sondak then reported on several meetings he had attended recently, and he outlined the meetings coming up.
-From the meetings he had attended, he commented on the limportance of a visitor capacity study prior to UDOT's EIS analysis.
-However he noted the large cost of a visitor capacity study being done by the CWC, and his belief that it would produced little useful data as he had concerns about techniques for gathering "social experience" data.;He also discussed fireworks; homelessness in Utah; and the problem of scooters.
+From the meetings he had attended, he commented on the large cost of a study done by the CWC that produced little useful data; fireworks; homelessness in Utah; and the problem of scooters.
 He stated that Utah was not doing as well as they used to do on the homelessness issue.
 He also acknowledged that Alta doesn't seem to have a scooter problem, but that if anyone noticed abandoned scooters in Alta, to please let him know.